Discrimination Against People from Countries Deemed Foreign Adversaries (SEA 256)

 Oppose

-This bill would create sweeping restrictions against people from countries that have been deemed as “foreign adversaries” by the federal government (including China, Iran, North Korea, and Russia), as well as any other country designated as a threat to critical infrastructure by the governor.
+The following language, previously in HB 1099, was amended and added to SEA 256, which has now passed into law.
+It creates sweeping restrictions targeting people from countries deemed “foreign adversaries” by the federal government, including China, Iran, North Korea, and Russia, as well as any other country the governor designates as a threat to critical infrastructure.

-Under the bill, new state and local government contracts for certain tech products would require vendors to swear that they and their subcontractors are not “prohibited persons.”
+Under the law, new state and local government contracts for certain technology products require vendors to certify that they and their subcontractors are not “prohibited persons.”

-The bill would also repeal existing law on foreign ownership of agricultural land and replace it with a new, more restrictive prohibition on owning or leasing Indiana property.
-And it would give the attorney general broad power to enforce those new restrictions.
+The law gives state officials broad authority over which academic programs are covered and requires colleges and universities to report data on foreign student enrollment in those programs.
+It also repeals existing law on foreign ownership of agricultural land and replaces it with a broader and more restrictive prohibition on owning or leasing Indiana property, while giving the attorney general broad power to enforce those new restrictions.

-We oppose this bill because it would mandate blatant discrimination against people based solely on national origin.
+We oppose this law because it mandates blatant discrimination against people based solely on national origin.

 Authors: